BaiqingL/AWSY/README.md

 ## Overview

 AWSY aims to reveal the insecurity of public space.
-It uses captured BSSIDs to effectively pass through multiple APIs and mine potentially personal information.
+It uses captured BSSIDs and multiple APIs to effectively mine potentially personal information.
 It is written in Python with supporting modules in Golang.

 ## How it works